 Pests, including onion thrips and nematodes in the soil, may cause similar stunting.
 Nematodes cause tops to yellow prematurely and bulbs to deform, while thrips show up as white spots on the leaves.

 Timing and patience are most important in getting a good harvest from your garlic.
 Make sure the plants will have enough cool nights to develop bulbs and cloves.
-But also look out for signs of pests that are stunting growth.
-And remember that you can still eat underdeveloped, so-called wet garlic.
-It is tender and flavorful and especially tasty when grilled.
+Also look out for signs of pests that are stunting growth.
+Remember that you can still eat underdeveloped, so-called wet garlic.
+It is tender, flavorful, and especially tasty when grilled.